 Tier IV (four)

 A Tier IV rating is the highest rating currently prescribed in the system.
-Not only is everything redundant, but it is fault tolerant too.
+Not only is everything redundant, but it is fault-tolerant too.
 Any major (and minor) component can fail, and the operations of the site will keep going without a hiccup.
-For example, a pipe might burst on an air conditioner and flood the room, but it won’t affect anything because all plant equipment is flood proof.
+For example, a pipe might burst on an aircon and flood the room, but it won’t affect anything because all plant equipment is flood proof!

-Lower tier data centres are perfect for low cost/low-risk hosting, disaster recovery/backup sites, or systems that are architected to have application level high availability across multiple locations.
-However, businesses who are hosting mission-critical applications, and who understand the cost and impact of downtime will tend towards the higher tiers which have the most rigorous uptime requirements (and of course the extra cost that goes with it).
+Lower tier data centres are perfect for low cost/low-risk hosting, disaster recovery/backup sites, or system that can be architected to have application-level high availability across multiple locations.
+However, businesses who are hosting mission-critical applications, who understand the cost and impact of downtime will tend towards the higher tiers which have the most rigorous uptime requirements (and of course the extra cost that goes with it).

-It’s important to remember that the Tier system, like any certification system, is just a way to identify, minimise and control risk – it can not eliminate it.
-Also, not all facilities subscribe to the Tier Rating system – and just because a facility isn’t formally certified, it doesn’t mean that it doesn’t “check the boxes”!
+It’s important to remember that the Tier system, like any certification system, is just a way to identify, minimise and control risk – it cannot eliminate it.
+Also, not all facilities subscribe to the Tier-rating system – and just because a facility isn’t formally certified, doesn’t mean that it doesn’t “check the boxes”.
 Equinix is one of the largest data centre providers in the world, and they have their way of rating and certifying redundancy within their facilities.

-When you are choosing a data centre for your hosting needs, there are some fundamental questions that you should be asking the operators before making your decision:
+When you are choosing a data centre for your hosting needs, there are some fundamental questions that you should be asking the operators before you make a decision: